Yahoo Australia

 Yahoo!
 Australia (formerly Yahoo7 between 2006 and 2018) is the Australian subsidiary of global internet company Yahoo!
-Originally a 50/50 joint venture between Yahoo! and Seven West Media, it has been a 100% subsidiary of Verizon Media since March 2018.
+Originally a 50/50 joint venture between Yahoo! and Seven West Media, it became a 100% subsidiary of Oath in March 2018.
 Yahoo! is a web portal, providing email, online news and lifestyle content, as well as weather, travel and retail comparison services.

 History

 Origins

 Yahoo!'s services originally came to Australia in 1997 with Yahoo!
 Australia launching on 1 September that year.

 Seven Media Group founded i7 in September 2000 as their online service.
 In October 2001, Seven partnered with internet service provider AOL and established a joint venture called AOL7 in an attempt to boost the i7 platform.
-However, the partnership was unsuccessful with AOL reporting its biggest quarterly loss in U.S. history in April 2002, and Seven and AOL later selling the venture to Primus Telecommunications in February 2004. i7 was replaced by Seven's new website, Seven.com.au, soon afterwards.
+However, the partnership was unsuccessful with AOL reporting its biggest quarterly loss in U.S. history in April 2002, and Seven and AOL later selling the venture to Primus Telecommunications in February 2004. i7 was replaced by Seven's new website, seven.com.au, soon afterwards.